 Flashcards are one of those things that belong in the hands of every single ESL teacher for young learners!
 In my opinion, they are one of the most under-utilized resources in the English classroom.

-This is a simple activity that you can use to help your students with pronunciation.
-It makes an ideal warm-up, review activity or filler!
+This is a simple activity that you can use to help your students with English pronunciation.
+It makes an ideal warm-up, review activity or time filling activity!
 Find out more about this versatile ESL activity right here: Flashcard Sentences.

 #6: The Memory Circle

-The memory circle is a fun way to get students to speak, a lot on a certain topic.
-For example, if you’re teaching about jobs or animals, or irregular verbs in the simple past, this activity will work.
-You can even use it an an icebreaker for the first day of class!
+The memory circle is a fun way to get students to speak, a lot on a certain topic and it’s one of the best activities for kids for teaching pronunciation.
+For example, if you’re teaching about jobs or animals (more ESL animals activities here), or irregular verbs in the simple past, this activity will work.
+You can even use it as an icebreaker for the first day of class!

 Where pron comes in is that you have a chance to hear each student say the target words.
 At this point, you can correct some of the errors that they’re making.
 Or, take some notes during the activity and then correct errors as a class at the end.